Happisburgh: Happisburgh Lifeboat station

-A small boathouse was built in a similar site in 1965 to house a D-class inshore lifeboat that went into service in June of that year.
-In 1987, the boathouse was replaced by a new, more modern building with better facilities for crews.
+The first Royal National Lifeboat Institution (RNLI) lifeboat house in Happisburgh was built in 1866 and operated until 1926.
+In 1965 a small boathouse was built close to the original station to house a D-class inshore lifeboat that went into service in June of that year.
+In 1987, the boathouse was replaced by a new building with better facilities for crews.
 This was further extended in 1998.
-A new D-class lifeboat, Colin Martin, was placed on service on 13 September 1994.